It’s simple. Students who DEMONSTRATE INTEREST at colleges who track interest get admittedSe at higher rates.

 Students who demonstrate interest are sending a strong message to the school of “I like you”.
 Colleges indicate they have a higher yield of students demonstrating interest.
 Not only that, those students demonstrating strong interest are more likely to stay at the school and graduate.
-Remember, colleges are a business and they need bodies to fill the seats and stay in the seats through graduation.
+Remember, colleges are a business, and they need bodies to fill the seats and stay in the seats through graduation.
+Economics.

 Not all colleges are taking the time to track interest.
 However, the number doing so is quickly increasing.
 According to the National Association of College Admission Counselors (NACAC), in 2009 76% of colleges assigned some level of importance to student interest in their school.
 This could be anywhere from “limited” to “moderate” to “considerate”.

 LEAP’s advice?
 Stay safe by showing interest in any school you love.
 Start courting them.
+Don’t be a stealth applicant.